Skip to content

 Sample log output:

 Kori provides a simple console logger by default for quick development.
-For real applications, use high-performance loggers like Pino or LogTape.
-We provide the adapters for easy integration.
+For production applications, we recommend using high-performance loggers like Pino (official adapter coming soon).

 Hooks